Next grant deadline is March 31st, 2020

 Grant Proposals are to be developed and written in accordance with these guidelines and MUST contain the following:

 One-page cover letter on the organization’s letterhead requesting funding, including the organization’s mission statement and charitable registration number.
+(Please note that RSCA may only issue grants to organizations with charitable tax status).
 The letter must be signed by the Executive Director (or equivalent) or an authorized officer of the Board of Directors and indicating the name and phone number of the contact.
 Please attach e-mail address and website if applicable.

 A narrative of no more than two typed pages (no smaller than 12-point type), including the information requested below: